Language versions

-How to access non-official translations?
+How to access non-official translations in HUDOC?

-you will be directed to the next page which will provide you access to judgments, decisions and other texts available in HUDOC in one or both of the Court's official languages (English and French), translations of the case-law in the non-official languages and links to third-party Internet sites that host other translations of the case-law of the European Court of Human Rights.
+By clicking on "Language versions" under the 'Case details' appearing on the results screen, you will be directed to a page providing you with access to judgments, decisions and other documents available in HUDOC in one or both of the Court's official languages (English and French), translations of the case-law into non-official languages and links to third-party Internet sites that host other translations of the case-law of the Court.

 Documents and tools provided by the Court

 The Registry of the Court has produced a Practical Guide on Admissibility Criteria in English and French which describes the conditions of admissibility which an application must meet.
-This guide has also been translated and is available in many non official languages.
+This guide has also been translated and is available in many non-official languages.

-The Court library database enables users to search for bibliographical references in a number of languages, either by case title (e.g. Kalashnikov) or by Convention Article (e.g. CEDH-3 – please note that searches by Article have to be made using the French initials for the Convention: ‘CEDH’).
+The Court Library database enables users to search for bibliographical references in a number of languages, either by case title (e.g. Kalashnikov) or by Convention Article (e.g. CEDH-3 – please note that searches by Article have to be made using the French initials for the Convention: 'CEDH'.

 Documentation providing information for persons wishing to lodge an application with the Court is available in many languages.

-External on-line collections of translations
+External online collections of translations

 A series of links is provided below to Internet sites hosting translations of Convention case-law into languages other than English and French.
 This list is not exhaustive.